apiontek/home73k/priv/content/2018/03/2018-03-24_pihole-love.md

 We found my partner couldn't use a website related to her profession.
 It would just get stuck loading and it wasn't clear why.
 With Chrome (can do this in Firefox, too) I was able to use F12 to open the DevTools, click Network, reload the page, and see in red what was failing to load.

 In this case, the Pi-hole was blocking "cdns.gigya.com," a content delivery service hosting a javascript the page wanted to use.
-Off to the Pi-hole web interface (or cli with `pihole -w`) to quickly whitelist, and the site worked again.
+Off to the Pi-hole web interface (or cli with ``pihole -w``{:.lang-shell}) to quickly whitelist, and the site worked again.

 The same for "prod.imgur.map.fastlylb.net," apparently needed for imgur to work.